scottmuc/infrastructure/.github/ISSUE_TEMPLATE/raspberry-pi-repaving-template.md

   **note** check if the underlying Debian distribution is changing as this might result in some issues in the playbook execution.

+  The Bullseye 64-bit lite image seems to work for now.

   [advanced-options]: https://www.raspberrypi.com/documentation/computers/getting-started.html#advanced-options
 </details>